 Network type comparison, HMO vs PPO vs EPO

-Last updated: March 2026
+Last updated:

 Network typeHMOs often need referrals and in-network care.
 EPOs stay in-network without referrals.
 PPOs allow broader access. affects where you can get care and whether you need referrals.
-Beyond your deductibleThe amount of medical bills you need to pay in a year before insurance starts splitting the bills with you. and premium, network rules can change what you actually pay, especially when you accidentally go out of network.
-Network type describes which doctors and hospitals are treated as in network vs out of networkIn-network providers have negotiated rates.
-Out-of-network services are usually much more expensive., and what happens when you go outside that network.
-Costs can differ dramatically between in network and out of network care.
+Beyond your deductibleThe amount of medical bills you need to pay in a year before insurance starts splitting the bills with you. and premium, network rules can change what you actually pay, especially if you accidentally go out of network.
+Costs can differ dramatically between in-network vs out-of-networkIn-network providers have negotiated rates.
+Out-of-network services are usually much more expensive. care.

 HMO